fleio/fleio-whmcs/README.md

 The module won't work with more than one Fleio product defined (connected to 2 Fleio installations for example).

 Any WHMCS automated billing will not work as expected and is not recommended.
-Instead you should use the Fleio billing system to calculate usage for clients and to require them to pay invoices or add credit.
+Instead, you should use the Fleio billing system to calculate usage for clients and to require them to pay invoices or add credit.
 To achieve this, you can set the product as free or set a one time payment requirement in WHMCS.

 It's really important to remember that when/if a WHMCS customer's currency is changed, the same operation needs to be done in Fleio and